abesco/gamedevtycoon-mods-ultimatelib/README.md

 - Dialog - Simplify creation of GDT modal dialogs (i.e. for usage in popup menus)
 - PopupMenu - Simplify the creation of GDT popup menu entries
 - Elements - Simplify access to specific $DOM elements
+- Configuration - Provides special functionality for enhancing the in-game settings UI by providing possibility to add custom content and settings items

 *all modules subject to change and currently constantly under development